frame-lang/frame-docs/about/introduction.rst

     ##

 As with "#" for systems, Frame uses a special token "$"  to indicate that an identifier is a state.
-Frame systems have optional "blocks" that provide the structure for a system spec.
+Frame systems have  "blocks" that provide the structure for a system spec.
 States must live inside the "-machine-" block.

 However these states don't do anything.
 Let's fix that.